shanekm/Interfaces/IDisposableProject/ReadMe.txt

 2. If you use IDisposable objects as instance fields, implement IDisposable (call Dispose() on the resource)
 	- DatabaseState uses SqlConnection which in turn implements IDisposable.
 Therefore DatabaseState needs to implement IDisposable as well
 3. Allow Dispose() to be called multiple times and don't throw exception (checking bool - because you don't know if object has already been disposed
+4. Implement IDisposable to support disposing resources in a class hierarchy
+5. If you use unmanaged resources, declare a finilizer (ONLY when using unmanaged resources) ~Finalizer{ calls Dispose(false) } => not disposing

 SUMMARY
 1. Why use IDisposable - provides a mechanism for releasing unmanaged resources